disconnector/devop_day/courseware.md

 ---
   * Markdown
     * What this doc is written in :-)
-    * Quick and easy way to generate formatted docs for people who hate writing docs
+    * Quick and easy way to generate formatted docs for people who hate writing docs.
+IT uses a text to html conversion process - write in text with MD, get webpages.
     * Check out the Chrome extension "Markdown Preview Plus"
 ---
   * A good text editor